 Item Monthly Estimated Cost Notes

-Commissary $0 – $1,200 Varies greatly depending on location and services provided by commissary.
+Commissary $0 – $1,200 Depends on location and services.

-Labor ??? $8 – $15 per hour is average rate.
+Labor $8 – $15 per hour Budget for hourly wages.

-Paper Product Restock ???
-Depends on food cost and frequency of operation.
+Paper Product Restock Varies Depends on usage.

-Insurance $50 – $150
+Insurance $50 – $150 Protect your investment.

 As you can see, buying a food truck or trailer will be the biggest initial expense for your business.
 Here is a list of considerations when planning your truck build that impact the total startup cost.

 What type of equipment will you use?
 Equipment comes in all shapes and sizes and types and it can be easy to get overwhelmed, but try to keep it simple for now.
 Think about basics (refrigerator, flat top grill, prep table, shelves, generator, propane tanks, sinks, water heater, fire extinguishers, fume hoods, etc) and go from there.
 Remember you don’t need to buy anything right away, but having a general estimation of the cost will be very valuable when budgeting for this purchase.
+After you get an equipment list, find out how much each item costs and where you can purchase it.

 My brother and I serving up serving up some delicious empanadas.